Estate Agents Bow – Complete Area Guide

 Bow hosts a multicultural community made up of original Cockney residents together with a newer wave of young families, young professionals, and students.
 Its population according to the 2011 Census is 27,720 residents in both the Bow East and Bow West wards.

 Bow has become very popular with first-time buyers in recent years due to the good value for money it offers.
-Homes in Bow are fit for every taste and budget and buy-to-let investors are also attracted to the area for its major rental potential.
-There are many properties available for buying, letting, and also selling at good prices.
+Homes in Bow suit every taste and budget, and buy-to-let investors are also drawn to the area for its strong rental potential, including opportunities for guaranteed rent arrangements.
+There are many properties available for buying, letting, and selling at competitive prices.

 New Developments in the Area Guide By